rubenk/pdns/docs/backends/generic-oracle.rst

 * Module name: goracle
 * Launch name: ``goracle``

-The Generic Oracle Backend is a `Generic SQL backend <backend-generic-sql.md>`__.
+The Generic Oracle Backend is a :doc:`generic-sql`.
 The default setup conforms to the following schema, which you should add to an Oracle database.
 You may need or want to add ``namespace`` statements.